 The following are required elements of the Third Year Clerkships:

-- Attendance at simulation sessions on Thursday afternoons, and simulation write-up.
+- Attendance at and active participation at simulation sessions on Wednesday and Friday afternoons

 Medical Student Resources